-Table A-1.
-Resource information required to apply the methodology. ---
+Table A 1 Decource information required to annly the mothodology Table A-1.
+Resource mormation required to apply life methodology.

-Information Needed Notes Reservoir Elevation Range Min and Max - this may be seasonally adjusted Reservoir Storage Curve Indicating volume of water in storage based on the reservoir elevation Capacity as a Function of Elevation Plant maximum capacity at a given forebay elevation CCH Adjusted EFOF CCH or Historical Outage Evaluation Equivalent Historical forced outage factor Power as a Function of Discharge For the "discharge method" H/K as a Function of Elevation For the "elevation method" Hourly Historical Data Actual generation Starting reservoir elevation Ending reservoir elevation -
+Information Needed Notes Reservoir Elevation Range Min and Max - this may be seasonally adjusted Reservoir Storage Curve Indicating volume of water in storage based on the reservoir elevation Capacity as a Function of Elevation Plant maximum capacity at a given forebay elevation CCH Adjusted EFOF {CCH} or Historical Outage Evaluation Equivalent Historical forced outage factor Power as a Function of Discharge For the "discharge method" H/K as a Function of Elevation For the "elevation method" Hourly Historical Data Actual generation Starting reservoir elevation Ending reservoir elevation -